-In this study, we investigated the structural reliability of modular composite poles in comparison with Western Red Cedar wood poles.
-Pole lengths ranged from 10.7 m to 16.7 m (35 ft. to 55 ft.].
+In this study, we investigated the mathematical structural reliability of modular, Fiber-Reinforced Polymer (FRP) composite poles in comparison with Western Red Cedar wood poles.
+Pole lengths ranged from 10.7 m to 16.7 m (35 ft. to 55 ft.).
 All wood poles are of Class 1.
 Applied loads corresponded to a typical distribution pole with 4-wires (3 phases and 1 neutral) with a wind span of 91.4 m (300 ft.).
 Wind pressure corresponded to 210 kmph (130 mph) wind velocity.

-Major inferences from reliability analyses of the 10 (ten) poles studied here include:
+Inferences from reliability analyses of the small, limited set of 10 (ten) poles studied here include:

-- 1. Composite poles showed significantly higher structural reliability than wood poles. - 2.
-The computed average reliability index of composite poles (5.222) is more than twenty times the corresponding average of wood poles (0.260). - 3.
-From a weight-versus-reliability perspective, composite poles are 60% lighter than wood which translates into large savings in transportation costs. - 4.
-Given the low probabilities of failure, composite poles are ideally suited for hurricane-prone areas as a oneon-one replacement for wood poles or as a strategic alternative to wood poles.
+1. Composite poles showed significantly higher structural reliability than wood poles.

+- 2. The computed average reliability index of composite poles is 5.222 while the corresponding value for wood poles is 0.260. - 3.
+From a weight-versus-reliability perspective, composite poles are 60% lighter than wood which translates to lower shipping and transportation costs. - 4.
+Given the low probabilities of failure, composite poles are ideally suited for hurricane-prone areas as a one-on-one replacement for wood poles or as a strategic alternative to wood poles.

-This investigation used Western Red Cedar (WRC) wood poles, but the results are also considered valid and applicable to other types of wood.
+This investigation used Western Red Cedar (WRC) wood poles, but the results are also applicable to other types of wood.
 To complement this study, reliabilities at other climactic loads involving ice and wind (such as NESC District Loads 250-B and 250-D), can be studied in the future.
-Deflections of poles are not considered here; but if proper definitions of service loads and/or deflection limits, are available, future editions of this study may assess reliabilities subject to such limits.
+Deflections of poles are not considered here, but if proper definitions of service loads and/or deflection limits are available, future editions of this study may assess reliabilities subject to such limits.
+Additional work is also needed where the exact wind speed probability distributions are utilized in modeling.
+Further studies are needed before the findings here can be generalized in any shape or form.